 They are more confident and less anxious.
 They see you as a partner to their business and an ally in their struggles.
 When you bring your customers fresh insights and ideas, they feel that, too.
-They come to you more often not just to buy products, but to help to solve problems.
+They come to you more often not just to buy a product or service, but to help to solve problems.

 This is precisely the power of brands.
 Instead of just relying on superstar account executives to carry this message one meeting at a time, the strongest B2B companies create brands that do it for them.

 Building a Successful B2B Branding

-Smart branding makes it easier for the marketing, sales, product and technology teams to do their real work: Develop and provide solutions that help customers grow.
-For this reason, we’ve outlined some of the most important considerations:
+Smart branding makes it easier for the marketing, sales, product, and technology teams to do their real work: Develop and provide solutions that help customers grow.
+For this reason, we’ve outlined some of the most important considerations for B2B branding:

 Use brand stories to reinforce B2B marketing strategies

-Look closely at the fastest-growing B2B businesses, and you’ll see they are all propelled by a brand story that supports their business strategy.
-These brands have defined their business around the benefits they provide to customers, not the products and services they offer.
+Look closely at the fastest-growing B2B brand businesses, and you’ll see they are all propelled by a brand story that supports their business strategy.
+These B2B brands have defined their business around the benefits they provide to customers, not the products and services they offer.
 They intentionally link brand and strategy in a way that makes it easier to move into–and even create–new categories.
 The brand is purpose-built for the company’s mission and also for the commercial opportunities they see coming.

 Yes, B2B product brands need a story.
 Your customers want to know what you believe, what you can do, and where you can go with them.
-For inspiration, spend a little time watching the masterful ways Getty Images is injecting its mission into new products, or Adobe’s award-winning story of creating lost masterpieces.
+For inspiration, spend a little time watching the masterful ways Getty Images is injecting its mission into new products and services,w or Adobe’s award-winning story of creating lost masterpieces.